Fuji X-A2 Review

 The second area where the X-A2 falls behind its more expensive siblings is speed.
 While generally not slow, the X-A2 turns in a decidedly below average performance.
 The Contrast-Detect AF is rather slow and the delay at the start of video recording is frustrating.
 It is easy to guess, this is not a camera for action photography.

 Ergonomics of the X-A2 are above what is expected of an entry-level model.
 The dual control-dials and traditional mode-dial make controller the Fuji X-A2 very efficient.
 With the programmable Fn button, ISO can be made easily accessible and the Quick menu puts other important functions within easy reach.

-Fuji X-T1 or the recently released Fuji X-T10
+Fujifilm X-T1 or the recently released Fujifilm X-T10

 |16 Megapixels Mirrorless||ISO 100-25600|

 |Built-in Dust Reduction||Full manual controls, including Manual Focus|

 The Best Cameras of 2017 awarded by Neocamera: Best Travel-Zoom, Best Premium Compact, Best Ultra-Zoom, Best Mirrorless (Beginner, Advanced and Professional) and Best DSLR (Entry, Enthusiast and Professional), now including budget choices.